The Rise and Fall of Ziggy Stardust and the Spiders from Mars: Inspirations

-One of the main inspirations for Ziggy Stardust was English singer Vince Taylor, whom Bowie met after Taylor had a mental breakdown and believed himself to be a cross between a god and an alien.
-Iggy Pop, singer of the proto-punk band the Stooges, provided another main inspiration.
+One of the main inspirations for Ziggy Stardust was the English singer Vince Taylor, whom Bowie met after Taylor had a mental breakdown and believed himself to be a cross between a god and an alien.
+Iggy Pop, the singer of the proto-punk band the Stooges, provided another main inspiration.
 Bowie had recently become infatuated with the singer and took influence from him for his next record, both musically and lyrically.
-Other influences for the character included Bowie's earlier album The Man Who Sold the World, Lou Reed, singer and guitarist of the Velvet Underground; Marc Bolan, singer and guitarist of glam rock band T. Rex; and the cult musician Legendary Stardust Cowboy.
+Other influences for the character included Bowie's earlier album The Man Who Sold the World, Lou Reed, the singer and guitarist of the Velvet Underground; Marc Bolan, the singer and guitarist of the glam rock band T. Rex; and the cult musician Legendary Stardust Cowboy.
 An alternative theory is that during a tour, Bowie developed the concept of Ziggy as a melding of the persona of Iggy Pop with the music of Reed, producing "the ultimate pop idol".
-Woodmansey also cited guitarist and singer Jimi Hendrix and the progressive rock band King Crimson as being influences.
+Woodmansey also cited the guitarist and singer Jimi Hendrix and the progressive rock band King Crimson as being influences.

 Sources for the Ziggy Stardust name included the Legendary Stardust Cowboy, the song "Stardust" by Hoagy Carmichael, and Bowie's fascination with glitter.
 A girlfriend recalled Bowie "scrawling notes on a cocktail napkin about a crazy rock star named Iggy or Ziggy", and on his return to England he declared his intention to create a character "who looks like he's landed from Mars".
 In 1990, Bowie explained that the "Ziggy" part came from a tailor's shop called Ziggy's that he passed on a train.
 He liked it because it had "that Iggy [Pop] connotation but it was a tailor's shop, and I thought, Well, this whole thing is gonna be about clothes, so it was my own little joke calling him Ziggy.
 So Ziggy Stardust was a real compilation of things."
 He later asserted that Ziggy Stardust was born out of a desire to move away from the denim and hippies of the 1960s.

 In 2015, Tanja Stark proposed that due to Bowie's well-known fascination with esoterica and his self-identification as 'Jungian', the Ziggy character may be a neologism influenced by Carl Jung, Greek and Gnostic concepts of Syzygy with their connotations of androgyny, the conjunction of male and female, and union of celestial bodies "hinting perhaps, at 'Syzygy' Stardust as futuristic alchemical theatre ... foreshadow[ing] the double-headed mannequin of 'Where Are We Now?'
 (2013)".